Deploying apps

 function returns a connection string which includes the username and password required to connect to the database.

-Further information can be found in:
+Further information can be found in the:

 You should also remember to include dependencies for any service bindings in package.json